Budget-Friendly Meal Prep for Seniors 2026: Save $200+ Monthly and Eat Healthier

 Conclusion: Your First Meal Prep Week

-Eleanor, Harold, Martha, Bob—they all discovered what research confirms: meal prepping isn't about perfection or Instagram-worthy containers.
+Eleanor, Harold, Martha, Bob, Arthur, Margaret—they all discovered what research confirms: meal prepping isn't about perfection or Instagram-worthy containers.
 It's about taking control of your food, your health, and your budget.

 You don't need to be a chef.
 You don't need expensive equipment.
 You don't need hours of free time.
 You just need a willingness to spend one hour on Sunday making simple, affordable, nutritious food for the week ahead.